Effective time management apps are great for boosting productivity and making the most of every hour, every day.

 Why you’ll like it: Despite what the popular myth proclaims, it takes longer than 21 days to form a new habit.
 Habit tracking apps, like HabitMinder, can help you stay on track and use that time efficiently.

-Another great digital app for those who prefer paperless to-do lists is Wunderlist.
-It’s a simple to-do list app that lets you plan for anything – whether it’s organizing your grocery and household lists, favorite movies, planning a trip or your workflow.
-You can manage priorities by using tags like #1, #2, #3 or #urgent, #high, #medium, #low and then sort the tasks alphabetically or to see all your priorities in batches.
+Another great digital time management app for those who prefer paperless to-do lists is Microsoft To Do.
+It’s a simple to-do list app that lets you plan for anything – whether it’s organizing your grocery and household lists, favorite movies, planning a trip, or your workflow.
+You can manage priorities by using tags like #1, #2, #3 or #urgent, #high, #medium, #low, and then sort the tasks alphabetically or to see all your priorities in batches.

-Why you’ll like it: With Wunderlist, you can even share your to-do lists with family, friends, or colleagues which makes it super easy to collaborate and get things done even quicker.
+Why you’ll like it: With Microsoft To Do, you can even share your to-do lists with family, friends, or colleagues which makes it super easy to collaborate and get things done even quicker.

-Price: Free basic plan, starter plan $10 per user/month
+Price: Free trial, starter plan $8 per month

-Why you’ll like it: Remember the milk is simple-to-use, so it’s great for busy people who want to avoid forgetting things and mismanaging time.
+Why you’ll like it: Remember the milk is a simple-to-use time managing app, so it’s great for busy people who want to avoid forgetting things and mismanaging time.